ozjongwon/dynohub/README.md

 Dynohub was forked from Peter Taoussanis' [Faraday](https://github.com/ptaoussanis/faraday).

 The most of internal details are same between Dynohub and Faraday, except:
   * Experimental to learn low level Clojure programming
-	* Further abstraction layers
+  * Further abstraction layers (dynolite)

 Most parts of Faraday documentation can be served as Dynohub documentation.